Israeli strikes kill at least 29 Gazans awaiting aid, say Palestinian officials | Law-Order

 At least 29 Palestinians were killed while awaiting aid in two separate Israeli attacks in the Gaza Strip on Thursday, Gaza's health ministry said.
 In the first incident, Palestinian health officials in the Hamas-ruled strip said eight people were killed in an airstrike on an aid distribution centre in Al-Nuseirat camp in the central Gaza Strip.

-Later, at least 21 people were killed and more than 150 were wounded by Israeli gunfire at a crowd awaiting aid trucks at a northern Gaza roundabout, Gaza's health ministry said.
-Israel's military said it was looking into both incidents.
+Later, at least 21 people were killed and more than 150 wounded by Israeli gunfire at a crowd awaiting aid trucks at a northern Gaza roundabout, Gaza's health ministry said.
+In a statement, Israel's military denied attacking aid centres, describing the reports as "false."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)